rootactual/undergrad/README.md

 # undergrad
-Coding/scripting/markup done while in undergrad.
+Coding/scripting/markup done while in undergrad while learning to use GitHub.